GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

   - Maybe a scheme of this process could bring additional clarity.
   - We might want to acknowledge that a rejection rate of 40% is quite high.
 ]
+#xavi[In my opinion no need for diagram.
+It's OK.
+No need to emphasise about 40% rejections, as you do it only in generation]

 The #acr("STFT") of each multi-channel 400ms segment provides the final training samples of the dataset.
 Besides each input sample, the relevant ground truth information gets saved for supervising the learning process and computing performance metrics.